 Warner Pacific University abides by the Family Educational Rights and Privacy Act of 1974, Sec.
 438, PUB.
-L90-247, as amended, which sets forth requirements for the protection of students' rights to privacy in their educational records and gives them the right to inspect such records to seek correction of errors.
+L90-247, as amended, which sets forth requirements for the protection of students' rights and privacy in their educational records.
 This statement serves as notice to all students of their rights under the law.